 Trees can pose a risk to people, property, structures, power lines, even passing traffic and pedestrians.
 Customers sometimes need such risk assessed by an expert for personal or legal reasons.

 Presently we perform a Basic Assessment, essentially a walk-around, looking at the tree(s) and site, combined with an interview with the client to gather information concerning past history of site changes during the life of the tree(s) in question.
-Skywalker’s Certiﬁed Master Arborist, Michael, has the beneﬁt of a LOT of experience in our area regarding tree/branch failures, and is quite able to spot many potential hazards with a Basic Assessment.
-The Basic is usually all you’ll need.
-He can prepare a professional summation/written report if requested.
+Skywalker’s Certified Master Arborist, Michael, has the beneﬁt of a 30+ years of experience in our area regarding tree and branch failures, and is quite able to spot many potential hazards with a Basic Assessment.
+The Basic Assessment is usually all you’ll need.
+He can prepare a professional written report if requested.

-A more Advanced Assessment may be indicated after the Basic.
+An Advanced Assessment may be indicated after the basic, depending on the situation.
 This may include aerial, internal and root assessment.
 Michael can perform the aerial assessment, but Skywalker needs to add a few very expensive tools to do a good job at the internal and root assessments.
-We plan to add these to the tool chest later this year.
+We plan to add these to the tool chest soon.

 If you live in the forested rural areas of North Idaho, wildﬁre is an annual possibility.
 We can provide valuable advice on reducing your exposure to wild ﬁre.
 Arborist Michael (in his other life) has 18 years experience in the ﬁre service: 7 years in a big city, and 11 years volunteering locally (9 years Asst.
 Chief).
 For many years, he was a vendor for the Bonﬁre (Bonner County) and Boundary FireSafe programs.
 In addition, Michael owns a 2800 gallon Wildland Type II Water Tender which he uses for contracting with the USFS.
 As you can see, Michael has the experience necessary to advise wisely on ﬁre risk and prevention.